rod-dot-codes/spacex-demo/README.md

 ## Deployment

-Simplfy install by modifying the `wrangler.template.toml' and renaming it to `wrangler.toml`.
+Simplfy install by modifying the `wrangler.template.toml` and renaming it to `wrangler.toml`.

 Install `wrangler` from Cloudflare, then: